Rivers and Seas Watch

 Outfall circles changes colour depending on how recently there has been a storm overflow release.

-Bathing water pins change colour depending on how recently there has been a release from any associated outfalls that could impact bathing water quality.
+Bathing water pins and areas change colour depending on how recently there has been a release from any associated outfalls that could impact bathing water quality.

 Release history